This blog may contain affiliate links. Read our disclosure policy for more info.

 If you want to be right on the water, Howe Sound is perfect!
 There are kayak or canoe rentals, and guided tours, and it’s less busy than the famously bustling Burrard Inlet, meaning that you will see much more wildlife!

-This five-hour boat tour with Sea Dragon Charters, for example, promises that you will be among the harbor seals.
+This five-hour boat tour with Sea Dragon Charters promises that you will be among the harbor seals.
 They include all equipment including a wetsuit for the cold water and don’t require any previous experience kayaking or snorkeling, just that you know how to swim.

 The seals are very friendly and they will likely want to come over and check you out.
 Don’t be scared though, so long as you let the seals have space they are very gentle.
 There is also a sightseeing option available if you want to stay dry, but with sea lions in the water, why would you want to do that?!